 Most individuals who suffer from sprains don't receive any prescriptions to help with treatment.
 You may take over-the-counter pain medication to relieve discomfort.
 To treat your sprain, you may need other medical supplies as well.
 This includes bandages to compress and stabilize the injury.
 You can also use sports tape and/or an ankle brace.
 If you can't bear weight on your ankle, you might use crutches to help increase your mobility along with the boot or cast.

 Athletes and those who experience severe sprains may need physical therapy once their ankles are further into the healing process.
 This can help regain mobility and reduce the chances of re-injury due to inadequate healing.
 Physical therapy is especially helpful to athletes, who may be more susceptible to sprains than other individuals.

-When To Visit a Doctor for Your Sprain
+Visit Our Practice for Your Sprain

 Some sprains don't require medical invention.
 Consider the R.I.C.E. treatment method for the first few days following your injury.
 If your symptoms persist and you're still experiencing pain, it's important to visit a doctor.
 Those who want an official diagnosis also need the counsel of a medical professional, as doctors can identify the grade of your sprain and recommend advanced treatment options.
 In some extreme cases, your ankle may require surgery if it doesn't heal properly from the regular treatment plan for ankle sprains.

 If you believe you've experienced an ankle sprain and your symptoms aren't improving, contact us to schedule an appointment.
 You can also call or visit us at one of our two locations within our business hours.